Choaib-ELMADI/sliding-gates-mechanism/README.md

    - Use the STL files provided in the `3D Models` folder to fabricate the physical components of the gates.

 2. **Assembly and Code Deployment**:

-   - Follow the instructions in the documentation for assembling the gates and deploying the control logic.
+   - Assemble the mechanism and deploy the code to an Arduino or any other microcontroller.

-This repository is under active development and will include all finalized components upon completion.
+This repository contains all finalized components for the sliding gates mechanism.

+Feel free to use this project, suggest updates, or share your feedback to help improve it.